 Accepted participants must be prepared to write and agree to attend both days of the program.

 Only 20 students will be selected to participate in D-Lab.
-Students must submit the online application (with all required documents attached) prior to the May 16, 2018 deadline.
+The Office of Graduate Studies will beging accepting online applications for the 2019 D-Lab in mid-April 2019.
+Students must submit the online application (with all required documents attached) prior to the May 15, 2019 deadline.
 Required documents are as follows:

 - A brief statement describing your goals for the Dissertation Lab

 - A copy of your approved dissertation proposal